Hezbollah confirms its leader Hassan Nasrallah was killed in an Israeli airstrike

 A total of 1,030 people — including 156 women and 87 children — have been killed in Israeli strikes in Lebanon in less than two weeks, the country’s health minister said Saturday.

 Mroue reported from Beirut.
-Associated Press writers Abby Sewell in Beirut; Lujain Jo in Baabda, Lebanon; Nasser Karimi in Tehran; and Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.
+Associated Press writers Abby Sewell and Ahmad Mousa in Beirut; Lujain Jo in Baabda, Lebanon; Nasser Karimi in Tehran, Iran; and Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.